-Chelsea Barton is currently pursuing a Doctorate with David Higgs at the Eastman School of Music in Rochester, New York.
-Chelsea holds a Bachelor's Degree and Performer's Certificate from Eastman, as well, having studied organ, harpsichord, and improvisation with William Porter.
-Following her undergraduate education, Chelsea completed a year of study with Michel Bouvard, Yasuko Bouvard, and Jan Willem Jansen at the Conservatoire Rayonnement Regionale in Toulouse, France.
+Chelsea Barton holds a Doctorate of Musical Arts degree and Performer's Certificate from the Eastman School of Music in Rochester, NY, where she studied organ with David Higgs and William Porter.
+Following her undergraduate education in organ and harpsichord performance as well as improvisation, Chelsea completed a year of study with Michel Bouvard, Yasuko Bouvard, and Jan Willem Jansen at the Conservatoire Rayonnement Regionale in Toulouse, France.
 She completed a Masters at the Schulich School of Music, McGill University, as a student of Hans-Ola Ericsson and Hank Knox.

 Having played piano from age six and violin from age ten, Chelsea commenced organ studies at age twelve under Shelly Moorman-Stahlman, professor at Lebanon Valley College in Annville, Pennsylvania.

-An advocate for the organ as a vehicle for artistic expression and a portal to discovering the spirit of many ages, Chelsea performs in North America and Europe.
+An advocate for the organ as a vehicle for profound religious and artistic expression, Chelsea performs in North America and Europe.
 Chelsea also enjoys woodland walks, gardening, and birdwatching.